sigedu-org/website/_pages/bea/current.md

 - Annotation standards and schemas / annotator agreement

 **Tools and applications for classroom teachers and/or test developers**
-- NLP​ ​tools​ ​for​ ​second​ ​and​ ​foreign​ ​language​ ​learners
+- NLP tools for second and foreign language learners
-- Semantic-based​ ​access​ ​to​ ​instructional​ ​materials​ ​to​ ​identify​ ​appropriate​ ​texts
+- Semantic-based access to instructional materials to identify appropriate texts
-- Tools​ ​that​ ​automatically​ ​generate​ ​test​ ​questions & for curriculum development
+- Tools that automatically generate test questions & for curriculum development
-- Processing​ ​of​ ​and​ ​access​ ​to​ ​lecture​ ​materials​ ​across​ ​topics​ ​and​ ​genres
+- Processing of and access to lecture materials across topics and genres
-- Adaptation​ ​of​ ​instructional​ ​text​ ​to​ ​individual​ ​learners' ​grade​ ​levels
+- Adaptation of instructional text to individual learners' grade levels

 ## Panel